zradke/ZCRMailbox/README.md

 ## Testing

-ZCRMailbox has unit tests using XCTest.
-To run the tests yourself, clone the repo.
+ZCRMailbox has unit tests using XCTest, and is continuously integrated using [Travis CI](https://travis-ci.org/zradke/ZCRMailbox).
+To run the tests yourself, first clone the repo.
 You can then either run the tests from within Xcode or from the command line.

 #### Inside Xcode